Henk Buck: The Buck-Goudsmit controversy

 Although Jaap Goudsmit generally was regarded as a victim in the affair, half a year later a journalist of a leading newspaper questioned his role in the débâcle.
 Goudsmit had reported the inhibition of HIV-replication, which was questionable, given the fact that the phosphate methylated DNA was not pure enough.
-Therefore a third committee investigated the work of Goudsmit and his group as well.
-The committee concluded that Goudsmit had not checked the quality of Bucks material.
+Therefore, a third committee investigated the work of Goudsmit and his group as well.
+The committee concluded that Goudsmit had not checked the quality of Buck's material.
 Also they saw shortcomings in the interpretation and presentation of the results.
-The committee concluded that Goudsmits research had been scientifically inadequate.
+The committee concluded that Goudsmit's research had been scientifically inadequate.
 Goudsmit did not go in appeal and could continue his work.